 - Monitor worker health, and provide medical care for workers exhibiting symptoms of silicosis.

 OSHA and the National Institute for Occupational Safety and Health (NIOSH) both recognize that silicosis is preventable.
-Employers must make sure that their employees and work environments are adequate to mitigate potential risks.
+Consequently, employers must make sure that their employees and work environments are adequate to mitigate potential risks.